2011 SHELL SHOW AWARDS

 Ribbons

-First, Second and Third places are awarded in all categories in addition to any applicable trophies.
+First and Second Place Rosettes are awarded in all categories in addition to any applicable trophies.

 Judge’s Special Rosette